I wanted to create a random color generator.

 Hope it helps some

-I almost program only in C# but I also did other stuff in VB, C++, SQL, Java, etc.
+I'm actually programming in C# but I also had some fun in the past with: VB, C++, SQL, Java, etc.

 I like to play games like Carcassone, Settlers of Catane, Chess, Poker...